The Musician Sound Develops By His Breathing And Air

 When Your Internal Sensations Awaken

 Hence, the best air quality is provided by a perfectly relaxed abdomen until the sound smoothly takes off, springing out of the sound source and synchronized with your exhalation, as it is scientifically explained by Claudia Spahn, Bernhard Richter, Johannes Pöppe et Matthias Echternach in their Physiological Insights for Players of Wind Instruments : you can reach this configuration by focusing on your spontaneous inhaling process while avoiding any disturbing stress by letting it going down your back.
-Then, you feel the air column vertically rolling down from the diaphragm, as the air gently vibrates through your heels and the ground.
+Then, you feel your column of sound vertically rolling down from the diaphragm, as the air gently vibrates through your heels and the ground.

 « This flexible system of controlled breathing is typically called breath support.
 The amount of emitted air is therefore controlled by a flexible coordination of simultaneously activated inhalation and exhalation muscles. »